VisActor/VTable/docs/assets/guide/en/data_analysis/pivot_table_dataAnalysis.md

 VTable official website example: https://visactor.io/vtable/demo/table-type/pivot-table.

 The complexity of the custom tree lies in the formation of the row, column and dimension trees.
 You can choose to use it according to the business scenario.
 If you have complex sorting, aggregation or paging rules, you can choose to use a custom method.

-**Note: If you choose the custom tree configuration method, the data aggregation capability inside the VTable will not be enabled, that is, one of the matched data entries will be used as the cell indicator value. **

 ## Other related configurations